Shiyang-He/genomic.region.coverage/README.md

 is used and download its genome.size file, or use samtools to generate it from genome.fasta file.
 To find out which reference was used, use the command: samtools view -H, you will see the genomic build info.

-  Stat region can be given in 4 ways (a bed file, a region, a gene, or nothing give which will compute the whole genome region)
+Stat region can be given in 4 ways (a bed file, a region, a gene, or nothing given which will compute the whole genome region)

 The idea is to give a short coverage report and a pie chart to show how well the overall sequencing depth is.
 If you give a region, a bed, or a gene, I will